Evidence-Based Assessment of PTSD

 If both of these requirements are met, you will receive a continuing education certificate after the conclusion of the workshop.

-Applications are due November 5, 2020 and must be completed in full.
+Registrations are due one week in advance and must be completed in full.

 Webinar workshop requirements: